jacobjma/PyQSTEM/README.md

 This project interfaces the QSTEM code with Python and the Atomic Simulation Environment (ASE) to provide a single environment for building models, simulating and analysing images.

-**This repository is no longer be maintained here.
-You may instead be interested in this [new Python-based multislice simulation program](https://github.com/jacobjma/abTEM).**
+*This program is no longer be maintained here.
+You may instead be interested in this [new Python-based multislice simulation program](https://github.com/jacobjma/abTEM).*

 QSTEM webpage: http://qstem.org/
 ASE webpage: http://wiki.fysik.dtu.dk/ase

 ## Dependencies